25 Top Things to Do in Osaka: Osaka Bucket List 2021

 Hoshida Park (ほしだ園地) is a vast park located in Katano City, within the forest park (Osaka Fumin no Mori).
 It’s one of the most popular hiking spots as well as autumn leaves viewing spots in Osaka Prefecture.
 The park is famous for a massive wooden suspension bridge called “Hoshi no Buranko”.
 The 280 m long bridge is built at 50 m above the ground and surrounded by rich nature.

-One of the top attractions in Japan during winter is light-up illuminations held across the country including in Osaka.
-There are several winter illumination events held in the city including the Midosuji Boulevard, Kaiyukan Aquarium, Osaka Castle and Universal Studios Japan, and visitors can enjoy the romantic scenery until late night.
+One of the top attractions in Japan during winter is light-up illuminations that are held across the country.
+There are several spectacular winter illumination events held in Osaka such as the Midosuji Boulevard, Kaiyukan Aquarium, Osaka Castle and Universal Studios Japan, and visitors can enjoy the romantic scenery until late night.

-Osaka is one of the best cities in Japan for souvenir shopping as numbers of unique and original souvenir products are sold.
-Dotonbori is a great area to shop and souvenir shops can be found in every corner.
+Osaka is one of the best cities in Japan for souvenir shopping as a wide variety of unique and original souvenir products are sold.
+Dotonbori is a great area for souvenir shopping as souvenir shops can be found in every corner.
 Don’t miss shopping local products or snacks with “Osaka only flavours”!

 In case you forget to buy something or run out of time for shopping while travelling in Osaka, don’t worry, the last minute shopping can be done at Kansai Airport (KIX), the second largest airport in Japan that offers the great selection of souvenirs from all around western Japan.